-What Makes An Area in London ‘Prime’?
+What Makes an Area in London a ‘Prime’ Location?

 The definition of a London Prime location often varies; the most common by Savills and Knight Frank states that the top 5% of homes by value are considered to be Prime.
-More specifically ‘Prime-league’ locations are locations where sales are in the £5 million plus bracket and ‘Super-Prime league’ are locations with sales in the £10 million plus category.
+More specifically, ‘Prime league’ locations are locations where sales are in the £5 million plus bracket and ‘Super-Prime league’ are locations with sales in the £10 million plus category.
 The top Prime London locations include Marylebone, Mayfair, Knightsbridge and Belgravia.
 Prime London has become the ultimate market leader.

 Characteristics of Prime Locations

-It is crucial for a central location to have good transport links, for example Canary Wharf didn’t properly take off until the Jubilee Line was completed and Canary Wharf became more accessible.
-The better the transport links are in an area the more accessible the area is for residents and commuters.
+It is crucial for a central location to have good transport links; for example, Canary Wharf didn’t properly take off until the Jubilee Line was completed and Canary Wharf became more accessible.
+The better the transport links are in an area, the more accessible the area is for residents and commuters.

-Wealth of the Area
+The Wealth of the Area

 Who Buys Properties in Prime Locations?

-Prime Location Important Facts
+Prime Location Important Facts and Outlook

 Galliard Prime Location Properties

-Galliard Homes’ The Chilterns is most definitely a development to focus on if you’re looking for flats for sale in a Prime location.
-The Chilterns is situated in the heart of prestigious Marylebone on Chiltern Street.
-The development will consist of 44 luxury apartments with its very own private cinema, gym and spa.
-Read more about Marylebone’s Prime Central London status.
+Now sold out, Galliard Homes’ The Chilterns showcases a collection of exceptional properties.
+The Chilterns is situated in the heart of the prestigious Marylebone on Chiltern Street.
+The development consists of 44 luxury apartments with a private cinema, gym and spa.

 Get in touch with us today to find your slice of Prime London property: 020 7620 1500.